 Driving while impaired by alcohol or drugs is an extremely dangerous behavior that puts the lives of others at risk, and both law enforcement in Ohio and insurance companies take this type of violation very seriously.
-About one-third of all fatal crashes involve drunk drivers, according to the National Highway Traffic Safety Administration.
-Insurance companies may double your rates for high-risk auto insurance; Ohio carrier data from 2022 shows an average increase of at least 15% for drivers with a DUI or OVI conviction on record.
-However, many rates show an average increase of 50 percent or more.
+About 30 percent of all fatal crashes involve drunk drivers, according to the National Highway Traffic Safety Administration.
+Insurance companies may double your rates for high-risk auto insurance; Ohio carrier data from 2022 shows an average increase of at least 15 percent for drivers with a DUI or OVI conviction on record.
+However, many carriers show an average increase of 50 percent or more.
 Keep in mind that not all insurance companies will offer coverage after a DUI, so it’s best to speak with a licensed agent to determine eligibility.

 |Car insurance company||Ohio average annual premium for full coverage before a DUI||Ohio average annual premium for full coverage after a DUI||% increase|

-Drivers aged 16 through 19 are more than three times as likely as older drivers to be involved in a fatal crash, according to the Center for Disease Control, so adding a 16-year-old driver to your family car insurance policy in Ohio may have a significant impact on your premium to compensate for the increased risk.
+Drivers aged 16 through 19 are more than three times as likely as older drivers to be involved in a fatal crash, according to the Center for Disease Control.
+Adding a 16-year-old driver to your family car insurance policy in Ohio may have a significant impact on your premium to compensate for the increased risk.
 However, some insurance companies offer lower rates to drivers in their teens than others, so it is important to shop around once your child reaches driving age.
 The table below shows the average annual cost of full coverage car insurance with and without a 16-year old added to their parents’ insurance policy.